wpexpertsio/Post-SMTP/readme.txt

 ==  Microsoft 365 SMTP ==
 Millions of businesses around the world use Microsoft 365 (formerly Office 365) or Outlook for their email communications.
 With Post SMTP Pro, you can easily connect your existing [Outlook or
-Microsoft 365 account with WordPress](https://postmansmtp.com/connect-microsoft-outlook-to-wordpress/?utm_source=wp_org&utm_medium=read_me) to improve email deliverability.
+Microsoft 365 (formerly Office365) account with WordPress](https://postmansmtp.com/connect-microsoft-outlook-to-wordpress/?utm_source=wp_org&utm_medium=read_me) to improve email deliverability.

 👉 For more details, check out our guide on [how to set up Microsoft 365 for WordPress emails.](https://postmansmtp.com/office-365-for-wordpress/?utm_source=wp_org&utm_medium=read_me)

 ==  Amazon SES SMTP ==
-Amazon Simple Email Service (SES) is a cloud-based email service that can send transactional and mass emails.
+Amazon SES (Simple Email Service) is a cloud-based email service that can send transactional and mass emails.
 SES is cost-effective, reliable, and scalable.
 Using the Post SMTP Pro, you can securely integrate your Amazon SES account with WordPress via APIs so that you can send large numbers of emails on a budget.

 👉 For more details, check out our [Amazon SES documentation.](https://postmansmtp.com/documentation/sockets-addons/amazon-ses-pro/?utm_source=wp_org&utm_medium=read_me)